johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### <!--airport_label--> `maki` _text_

 The `maki` field lets you assign different icons to different types of airports.
+See the [`maki](#maki) part of the Common Fields section for more details.

 <table class='small space-bottom2'>
 <tr><th>Value</th><th>Description</th></tr>